cbarrett/iPhone-Test-Runner/README.markdown

     - Add the SenTestTool key with a value of YES.
 1. To run all tests at build time, edit your main target and add Test Runner as a direct dependecy.

+### Target Template
+For a little automation love, open the Templates folder and copy the Target Templates folder into ~/Library/Application Support/Developer/Shared/Xcode.
+Now you can use the Test Runner template to create a Test Runner target.
+You still need to add the TestRunnerMain.m file and make sure that the Run Script phase actually points to the RunUnitTests.sh script.

 That's it!
 From now on, add any tests to the Test Runner target.
 Patches welcome to automate this process, perhaps with an Applescript?